 Project New Ground is poised to make Jacksonville a cleaner, more beautiful city.
 But to understand why the project is necessary, it's important to know a bit of background information.

 The ash that was produced by burning the waste was deposited in several locations at and near the incinerator sites.
-At the time, it was believed to be 'good dirt.'
+At the time, it was believed to be beneficial.
 Mixed with sand, it was used by area residents to repair potholes and to fill in low-lying residential areas.
 In fact, many people actively sought the ash because it was thought to be good for gardening.

 In the 1960s, the city stopped burning solid waste, as people became more knowledgeable and more sensitive to environmental concerns.